Kaiyrly/eb-1a/1-process/README.md

 The examination by the doctor was about 10 minutes long.
-He measured my height (185 cm) and mass (59 kg, and he said "not much").
+He measured my height (185 cm) and mass (59 kg and he said "not much").
 He tested my eyesight
 on a non-standard table without lighting.
 He measured my pressure, 77 / 110.
-He auscultated my heart, chest, and back.
+He auscultated my heart, chest and back.

 He asked me:
 - Whether I had any acute condition now.
 - Whether I had any chronic diseases.
-- Whether I smoked, drank, or used drugs.
+- Whether I smoked, drank or used drugs.
 - Whether I had any problems with organs (he named a few).
 - Whether I had any psychiatric problems.